akshita001/MachineLearningSolution/README.md

 I am using this Machine Learning Solution using sample infamous Titanic dataset.

 ### SOLUTION
-- Please go to my interactive notebook below for complete solution and approach.
+- Please go to my interactive notebook file below for complete solution and approach.
   - The Notebook File : [Here](https://github.com/akshita001/MachineLearningSolution/blob/main/titanic-eda-and-prediction.ipynb)
   - The PDF version of the Notebook (this can be referred in case not all information are visible properly in the Notebook).
 This is same as Notebook File.
+[Here](https://github.com/akshita001/MachineLearningSolution/blob/main/titanic-eda-and-prediction.pdf)

 ### SOURCE OF DATASET taken from here - https://www.kaggle.com/pavlofesenko/titanic-extended